Aging Education Series

 - Orientation Center: help with admissions, orientation, MyPCC, student ID cards, registration, and financial aid.

 - Testing Center: placement tests, accommodated and proctored testing.
-See hours.
+See testing hours.

 - Monday-Thursday: 8am-9pm